ludvikjr/AoC-2025/README.md

 # Advent of Code 2025 solutions
-This repository contains solutions in Bash to 2025 Advent of Code.
+This repository contains my solutions to 2025 Advent of Code tasks.